IPGP/geodezyx/README.md

 GNU General Public License, Version 3, 29 June 2007

-Copyright ?
-2019 Helmholtz Centre Potsdam GFZ
+Copyright © 2019 Helmholtz Centre Potsdam GFZ
-German Research Centre for Geosciences, Potsdam, Germany (Pierre Sakic, Gustavo Mansur, and Kitpracha "Na" Chaiyaporn, Val?rie Ballu)
+German Research Centre for Geosciences, Potsdam, Germany (Pierre Sakic, Gustavo Mansur, and Kitpracha "Na" Chaiyaporn, Valérie Ballu)

 The geodeZYX toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the